yihao-meng/COMP5411/README.md

+#GROUP ID: 5

+#Group members:
+Yihao Meng 20972376  ymengas@connect.ust.hk
+Lei Han 21068134 lhanao@connect.ust.hk

+# Code generate from scratch:
+All the file in the project/   directory
+README.md
+bezier.py
+dynamicTypography.py
+environment.yml
+losses.py
+model_utils.py
+packages.py
+painter_dTypo.py
+positional_encoding.py
+save_svg.py
+ttf.py
+utils.py

+The implementation of the differentiable rasterizer part was referenced from https://github.com/BachiLi/diffvg.
+But we try different methods for realizing differential, the default code use Monte Carlo Sampling, while we try analytical prefiletering which is slower but more accurate.

+The implementation of the different rasterizers was referenced from https://github.com/diegonehab/stroke-to-fill#.
+But we encode the code to our workflow, and generate different results using different rasterizers.

+# Workload Breakdown:
+Yihao Meng(50%): Implement of different rasterizers, mesh-based structure preservation and skeleton code.
+Write half of the final report.
+Lei Han(50%): Implement of differentiable rasterizer, including understand the thoery and implementation detail,  try using analytical prefiltering to replace the Monte Carlo Sampling.
+Write half of the final report.

+Overall, the contribution of each member to this project is 50%.
 ## Requirements:
 All our animation samples are generated with a single H800 GPU with 80GB VRAM.
 To generate a text animation with 20 or more frames, a GPU with at least 24GB VRAM is required.